-Rooms 205 and 207 are said to be the most haunted rooms in the entire inn with guests reporting phantom footsteps, banging on the doors and rattling doorknobs amongst other strange activity.
+Rooms 205 and 207 are said to be the most haunted rooms in the building with guests reporting phantom footsteps, banging on the doors and rattling doorknobs amongst other strange activity.

-Brunswick Inn, Southport
+2. Brunswick Inn, Southport

-Green Park Inn Hotel, Blowing RockSpend the Night
+3. Green Park Inn Hotel, Blowing RockSpend the Night

 The Green Park Inn Hotel is located in the quaint little town of Blowing Rock, but behind the picturesque facade is something unsettling.

 According to reports, the third floor of the inn is haunted by the spirit of a woman who died there.
 Many guests have seen her wandering the third floor, but she seems to be especially drawn to room 318.

 Some stories say that the woman actually hanged herself in the room after being jilted at the altar.
 She is known to mess with electronic items.
 There are also a handful of reports of ghostly children playing in the hallways of this haunted inn.